firzatullahd/firzatullahd/README.md

 ## I'm a New Developer:

-    for the past few months I have learned, understand, and practice front end tools, such as HTML, CSS, Javscript, React, erc.
-I am confident that i can contribute as a Junior Front End Developer, and learn so much more!.
+> For the past few months I have learned, understand, and practice front end tools, such as HTML, CSS, Javascript
+> React, etc. I am confident that i can contribute as a Junior Front End Developer, and learn so much more!

 - I am currently looking for a job as a Junior Front End Developer.
 - I'm currently trying to build some small projects, and hopefully big ones in the near future.